House for sale

 This charming and comfortable 5 bedrooms, 2-1/2 bathrooms village house would be a great family home or a turn-key vacation home.
 It is spread over 5 floors (not counting garage, cellar and attic) and is full of character with original stone walls and beams as well as non-working fireplaces in three rooms.
 Original hard wood floors in two rooms.
 It comes furnished with:

-- a full oil heating system with radiators (fully filled for a twelve-months use),
+• a full oil heating system with radiators (with a tank fully filled with 1200 liters of fuel),

-- a fireplace with insert (with a large pile of wood in a perfectly dry cellar that will last 2 or 3 years according to use).
+• a fireplace with insert (with 5 steres of wood stored in a perfectly dry cellar),

 Other furniture includes two couches, a dining room table, chairs, two desks, one armoires, one dresser, two bookcases, etc. There are two large, walk-in closets as well as a linen cupboard and a pantry.